Home/Articles/News

 What is the Osight-R?

-The Osight-R is an enclosed-emitter rifle red dot sight from Olight's new Osight optics line, unveiled at NRAAM 2026.
-It uses a 2 MOA center dot surrounded by a 64 MOA ring reticle, follows the square EOTech/Holosun AEMS form factor, and ships with an integrated QD picatinny mount.
-Pricing and availability have not been announced.
+The Osight-R is an enclosed-emitter rifle red dot sight from Osight, the Phoenix, Arizona optics company unveiled at NRAAM 2026.
+It uses a 2 MOA center dot surrounded by a 65 MOA ring reticle, follows the square EOTech/Holosun AEMS form factor, and is built on the Aimpoint T1/T2 footprint with a swappable picatinny base.
+Battery life runs up to 180,000 hours, MSRP is expected under $300, and release is targeted for Mid-Summer 2026.

 Is the Osight-R better than the Holosun AEMS?

 Hands-on at NRAAM 2026, reviewers noted the Osight-R feels more robust than the Holosun AEMS, with a chunkier housing and beefier controls.
-The AEMS ships today with a 50,000-hour battery, solar failsafe, and multi-reticle system at around $379, so the Osight-R needs confirmed specs and pricing before a direct buying verdict is possible.
-The build quality impression is promising.
+The AEMS ships today with a 50,000-hour battery, solar failsafe, and multi-reticle system at around $379.
+The Osight-R undercuts the AEMS on price (under $300), runs a 180,000-hour battery, and uses the broadly supported Aimpoint T1/T2 footprint so any T1/T2 mount drops on.
+If build feel and durability hold up after release, the AEMS is the optic under threat.

 Does the Osight-R have night vision compatibility?